Guidelines for Effective ROM Results

 With that caveat in mind, JAS ROM therapy should be started as soon as a delay in achieving ROM gains is recognized.

 Here are examples of successful protocols for initiating JAS ROM therapy, followed in major U.S. orthopedic centers:

-- TKA – 6 weeks post op: If patient is lacking 100° (or more) of knee flexion, or 10° (or more) of knee extension, it is ideal to initiate JAS SPS or JAS Dynamic Splinting.
+- TKA – 6 weeks post op: If patient measures at 90° (or less) of knee flexion, or is lacking 10° (or more) of knee extension, it is ideal to initiate JAS SPS or JAS Dynamic Splinting.

-- Elbow ORIF or Trauma – After 2-3 weeks of conventional PT/OT: If patient is lacking 100° (or more) of elbow flexion, or 30° (or more) of elbow extension, it is ideal to initiate JAS SPS or JAS Dynamic Splinting.
+- Elbow ORIF or Trauma – After 2-3 weeks of conventional PT/OT: If patient measures at 100° (or less) of elbow flexion, or is lacking 30° (or more) of elbow extension, it is ideal to initiate JAS SPS or JAS Dynamic Splinting.